Charles Obas

 Charles Obas was an early-twentieth-century painter of Haitian art.

 Biography

 In 1927, Charles Obas was born in Plaisance, Nord, a mountainous region in the northern part of Haiti.
 He joined the Haitian Centre D’Art in the late 1940s, but left after two years to help form the Foyer des Arts Plastiques in 1950.
 He won first prize in a contest sponsored by the National Office of Tourism in 1958.

 In addition to his artistic talent, Obas was also an equally accomplished musician.

 Art

-Obas’ paintings are known for their beautiful renderings of rain.
-Some see his works as allegories depicting the harsh realities and struggles of living under the oppressive François Duvalier regime.
+Obas’ paintings frequently depicted about rain.
+Some see his works as allegories depicting the realities and struggles of living under the oppression of François Duvalier regime.
 Cowering or burdened villagers, rainstorms, turbulent harbors, and ominous nocturnes are some of his most enduring motifs.
-His courage and artistic style was wholly unique as he eschewed the optimistic perspective, and bright, cheerful color palettes of most of his Haitian compatriots.
+His style was wholly unique as he eschewed the optimistic perspective, and bright, cheerful color palettes of most of his Haitian compatriots.